Stefano De Luigi

 Stefano De Luigi (born 1964) is a German-born Italian photographer.
-De Luigi has been a member of VII Photo Agency since 2008 and lives in Paris.
+He has been a member of VII Photo Agency since 2008 and lives in Paris.

+Stefano De Luigi has won the World Press Photo contest four times in different categories (1998-2007-2010-2011).
+In 2009 he won the Moving Walls of Soros Foundation.
+In 2010 he won the Days Japan International Photojournalism Award and the Getty Grant for Editorial Photography.
+His book Blanco won the POYi Best Photography Book Award in 2011.
+In 2013, Stefano De Luigi won the Days Japan (Special Jury Prize) and Prix du Festival de St-Brieuc.
+In 2015 he was awarded the Syngenta Prize in London.

 Life and work

 De Luigi was born in Cologne.
 He has been a professional photographer since 1988.
 He lived in Paris from 1989 to 1996, working for the Louvre Museum.

-In 1998 he completed the project Celebrities, about the fashion world.
-In 2000 he started the project Pornoland, a photographic journey on pornographic film sets, published as a book in 2004.
-From 2003 to 2006, he worked on his series Blindness - a photographic project on the blindness condition in the world, published as Blanco (2010).
-Blindness won the W. Eugene Smith Memorial Fund grant in 2007 and Blanco the Pictures of the Year International Best Photography Book Award.
-In 2006 Luigi embarked on the project Cinema Mundi, a World Cinema exploration on the alternative cinematographic scene external to the Hollywood dream factory including China, Russia, Iran, Argentina, Nigeria, South Korea and India.